Apache POI is an open-source Java-based library that can be used to handle the Microsoft Office Document by using Java-based programming language.

 This Apache POI tutorial is designed for beginners and professionals to provide basic and advanced concepts of Apache POI technology.

-We will also guide you to install the Apache POI Jar files in the Eclipse IDE for Selenium WebDriver project.
+In this tutorial, we will cover download and installation of the Apache POI Jar files in the Eclipse IDE for Selenium WebDriver project.

 Apache POI Data-Driven Framework

-➲ The most common type of spreadsheet is a worksheet that represents as a grid of cells. ➲ HSSFSheet and XSSFSheet classes implement this interface.
+The most common type of spreadsheet is a worksheet that represents a grid of cells.
+HSSFSheet and XSSFSheet classes implement sheet interface.